PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 10:56:32
+Last updated: 2024-04-09 10:57:05
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman